MJFND/data-kalite/README.md

 A simple validator service on top of validations that allows to perform validations via a config dynamically.
 A config should be in a standard `Dict` format as shown under`config_driven_validations.py`.

-Calling the function is easy, just pass optional config param.
+Calling the function is easy, just pass config param as Dict, could be derived from a YAML or JSON.
+Benefits of decoupling from code is you can keep these validations in a centralized Data Contract repository.

 YAML Config:
 ```yaml
 validations: